-Read on to discover more about each of our wonderfully talented teachers.
+Read on to discover more about some of our wonderfully talented Teaching Artists:

 Colorado native, Brian received his degree from Hastings College, majoring in Studio Arts with an Emphasis in Glass.
 Brian has worked, studied and taught throughout the US and abroad.
 During this time, he spent three pivotal years working and teaching at the Corning Museum of Glass.